-California is notorious for strict land use and limiting the number of new properties being built, so it might surprise some of you that it makes the list.
+California is notorious for strict land use, so it might surprise some of you that it makes the list.

 There have been several successful shipping container home builds already, which suggests approval for shipping container homes could be possible.

-If you’re considering California you should head north as the land tends to be more reasonably priced there and ordinances are less strict.
+If you’re considering California, consider areas to the north or well inland from the coast, as land tends to be more reasonably priced there and ordinances are less strict.

-Third on our list is Tennessee, it is generally considered a great all-rounder and one of the freest states in the US.
+Third on our list is Tennessee, generally considered a great all-rounder.

-On the Freedom in the 50 States report, it is ranked 7th for land freedom meaning there isn’t too much local interference and regulations preventing you from building.
+On the Freedom in the 50 States report, it is ranked 7th for land freedom meaning there isn’t too much local interference and regulation preventing you from building.

-Additionally, it also makes a great place for people looking for off grid living as well.
+Additionally, it is also a great place for people looking for off grid living.
 Most plots of land will have access to water and the farming season tends to average more than 250 days a year.
 Unlike other areas in the south, Tennessee also experiences all four seasons.

 As for price, anywhere near Blue Ridge Mountains can be expensive, so look for land in West Tennessee if you’re looking for affordability.

-It’s our hope that in due course shipping container homes will become widely accepted and local city planners will account for them.
+It’s our hope that in due time, shipping container buildings will become more widely accepted and local city planners will account for them.

-Whilst there can be no guarantees with building permits, working with more progressive, or relaxed, local planners can certainly help!
+While there can be no guarantees with building permits, working with more progressive or relaxed local planners can certainly help!

 If you’ve found land that you’re interested in purchasing, make sure to thoroughly research it before you decide to buy it.
 Take a look around your local neighborhood – do you notice any unorthodox builds?
 Are there any shipping container homes already built here?